About Us!

 I first learned about Henna around 3 years ago and realized that it is a common practice to decorate a bride’s hands in intricate patterns in Hindu tradition.
 I felt that there could be so many more ways Henna could be used on a daily basis, as a temporary tattoo.
 I work closely with my friends, Saadhana, Adivka, and Vinaya, to keep this art form alive, accessible, and affordable to everyone.

-Saadhana V : Website and Promotions Manager, Henna Artist
+Saadhana V : Growth Officer, Website and Promotions Manager, Henna Artist

-Hi, I’m Saadhana, an freshman at Lexington High School.
+Hi, I’m Saadhana, a sophmore at Lexington High School.
 My sister and I have been friends with Niyathi since we moved to Lexington 9 years ago.
-I’ve been part of Henna for Humanity for the last 3 years, and soon after I joined, I met Advika.
+I’ve been part of Henna for Humanity since it’s founding, and soon after I joined, I met Advika.
 We’ve stayed friends throughout, and continue to enjoy working together in spreading our message to more, and more people through what we do.

 A few years ago, Niyathi told us she was going to start an initiative and needed help.
 Since henna is a an incredible part of our culture, once she described the idea, I absolutely loved it and jumped on board right away.
 I was really excited to become part of Henna For Humanity, and I still continue to be thrilled by every brand new experience we come across.